Dialect: Dialect and accent

 John Lyons writes that "Many linguists [...] subsume differences of accent under differences of dialect."
 In general, accent refers to variations in pronunciation, while dialect also encompasses specific variations in grammar and vocabulary.

 Examples

 Arabic

 There are three geographical zones in which Arabic is spoken (Jastrow 2002).
 Zone I is categorized as the area in which Arabic was spoken before the rise of Islam.
 It is the Arabian Peninsula, excluding the areas where southern Arabian was spoken.
 Zone II is categorized as the areas to which Arabic speaking peoples moved as a result of the conquests of Islam.
 Included in Zone II are the Levant, Egypt, North Africa, Iraq, and some parts of Iran.
 The Egyptian, Sudanese, and Levantine dialects (including the Syrian dialect) are well documented, and widely spoken and studied.
 Zone III comprises the areas in which Arabic is spoken outside of the continuous Arabic Language area.

 Spoken dialects of the Arabic language share the same writing system and share Modern Standard Arabic as their common prestige dialect used in writing.
-However, some are mutually unintelligible from each other.
-This leads to debate among scholars of the status of Arabic dialects as their own regionalects or possibly separate languages.